kodecocodes/english-style-guide/README.md

 Colons should never appear inside bold formatting.

 **commas**
 We do not use the serial (Oxford) comma.
-See the section below for more details.
+See the Oxford Comma section below for more details.

 **contractions**
 In general, we prefer contractions, because they make our writing more informal and conversational.
 Look for phrases like "you will", "it is", "they are", etc. and replace them with "you'll", "it's," "they're", etc.